HerHde/ical2mail/README.md

 If no text appears, everything went well!

+### Cronjobs
+To run this script periodically, you need to set up a cronjob.
+To send a, lets say weekly mail, listing the appointment for the next seven days, set `DAYS_NEXT = 7` in your `config.py` and install your cronjob:

+    pwd # returns the path of your current directory, assuming that you are in the ical2mail dir crontab -e

+Insert the following at the end of the file:

+    0 0 * * 1 <output of pwd>/run_cron.sh

+Where you replace `<output of pwd>`.
+This runs the script every monday at 00:00

 ## Modification
 To get a different formatted output, you can use [Jinja2-templates](http://jinja.pocoo.org/docs/latest/templates/).
 Modify the default [template](templates/plain.jinja) or create a new one in the `templates/` folder and update the config.